Zylann/godot_voxel/doc/source/api/VoxelInstanceGenerator.md

 - [int](https://docs.godotengine.org/en/stable/classes/class_int.html)<span id="i_noise_dimension"></span> **noise_dimension** = 1

-Which dimension should be used when evaluating member noise.
+Which dimension should be used when evaluating member noise and member noise_graph.

+- [VoxelGraphFunction](VoxelGraphFunction.md)<span id="i_noise_graph"></span> **noise_graph**

+Graph function used to filter out spawned instances, similar to member noise, but allows more custom noise computations.

+The graph must have 2 inputs (X and Z) if member noise_dimension is 2D, and 3 inputs (X, Y and Z) if 3D.
+There must be one SDF output.

 - [float](https://docs.godotengine.org/en/stable/classes/class_float.html)<span id="i_noise_on_scale"></span> **noise_on_scale** = 0.0